-Having defined and following standards for our Dixa API makes it easier for you as a user to understand its logic and implementation.
+Having clear standards for our Dixa API makes it easier for you as a user to understand its logic and implementation.
 Standards make our API more predictable and support intuitiveness, even if these rules are not explicitly stated.
 We will give you a short overview of the most important standards we are following.

-The tokens can be generated using the Dixa interface, which then can be set in the Authentication header while making the requests.
+The tokens can be generated through the Dixa interface and placed in the Authentication header while making the requests.

 - Rate : 10 requests per second

 In the event your requests exceed the API Rate Limit, a response with HTTP status of 429 Too Many Requests is returned.